 We can agree with who God is.
 Where we disagree on (perhaps) is what limitations (if any) exist on God.
-Either self imposed or “naturally” (i.e. it’s the result of his “nature”) To me the irony of your way of thinking is that it goes back to the question if God is all powerful can he make another being like himself?
+Either self imposed or “naturally” (i.e. it’s the result of his “nature”) To me the irony of your way of thinking is that it goes back to the question if God is all powerful; can he make another being like himself?
 (He would not…at least I do not think so.)
 He is the first mover, the ALPHA.
-Could he change that?
+But could He change that?

-If he CAN’T then again is he truly all-powerful?
+If he CAN’T then again is He truly all-powerful?
 Speculatively asking such questions and or more importantly coming down on one side of another does not in my humble opinion put us at the place where we cannot call one another brothers in Christ.
-As we believe the central truths about who Christ is which is our bond of fellowship.
+As we believe the central truths about who Christ is which is the cement to our bond of fellowship.

 In that scene, Lucifer does not ascend to God hood.
 The scene adds drama, and gives a deeper motive of what drives the character in the book.
 (Remember it’s fiction) and does not take away from the central truth that many of us believe.
 This scene is actually an allegory to the scene of Cain and Abel in Genesis, and does ask what limits if any are on God himself.
 Which honestly none of us can truly know because if we did, then by definition we would have to possess all knowledge which by definition would make us God.